 - 2 history electives

-- EXPO 42b is an elective option
+- EXPO 42b Writing in the Social Sciences an elective option.

 The thesis is a 9-month independent research project where you work one-on-one in a tutorial setting with a thesis director.

-- Master’s Thesis (8 credits)
+- HIST 499AB ALM Thesis in History (8 credits)

 - The Forgotten Contributions of Napa Valley Chinese Immigrants, 1870-1900